- encourages critical and creative thinking,

 - a world explorers card game?

-She would have done all this and more if she had used the Age 8-10 level this year.
+She will do all this and more if she uses the Age 8-10 level this year.